Frank Belfrage

-Frank Kurt Claude Belfrage (born 13 March 1942) is a Swedish economist and diplomat who was State Secretary for Foreign Affairs between 2006 and 2014, heading the Ministry for Foreign Affairs under then Minister for Foreign Affairs Carl Bildt.
-He was previously Ambassador of Sweden to the European Union from 1994 to 1999 and Ambassador of Sweden to France from 2001 to 2006.
+Frank Kurt Claude Belfrage (born 13 March 1942) is a Swedish economist and diplomat who was state secretary for foreign affairs between 2006 and 2014, heading the Ministry for Foreign Affairs under then Minister for Foreign Affairs Carl Bildt.
+He was previously Permanent Representative of Sweden to the European Union from 1994 to 1999 and Ambassador of Sweden to France from 2001 to 2006.